 Total volume of concrete = 3 x 5 x 0.15 = 2.25 m3

 Steel required = 2.25 X 1% …(1% taken from table for slab)

-For weight of steel multiply by density of steel that is 7850kg/m3.
-As 1 cubic meter of steel weight 7850 Kg.
+For weight of steel, multiply by the density of steel which is 7850kg/m3.
+As 1 cubic meter of steel weighs 7850 Kg.

 Weight of steel required = 0.0225 X 7850 = 176.625 Kg

 The weight of steel calculated from the above method is approximate, for accurate quantity use bar bending schedule.

 For calculating weight of steel or reinforcement per unit length following thumbrules can be used.

 For length L, Weight of r/f = (D2/162) X L

 The weight of steel bars per unit length for different diameter of bars are shown below: